ViewComponent/view_component/docs/guide/slots.md

 end
 ```

-To provide content for a lambda slot via a block, you need to explicitly add a block parameter and render the content by calling its `call` method:
+To provide content for a lambda slot via a block, add a block parameter and render the content by calling its `call` method:

 ```ruby
 class BlogComponent < ViewComponent::Base